Krystian-L-Lis/Stage/README.md

 # **Stage**
-_A framework for writing scalable and maintanable ST code_
+_A framework for writing scalable and maintainable ST code_

 ---